k2view-academy/K2View-Academy/articles/05_DB_interfaces/10_database_types.md

 ### Overview

-In a project implementation there may be a need to define a database type according to a JDBC driver specifications.
-Fabric supports creating new and overriding existing database types without the need for product enhancement.
+Fabric supports creating a new database type according to a JDBC driver specifications or overriding the existing database types without the need for product enhancement.

 ### How Do I Create a Database Type?